Savoury Sourdough Breakfast Muffins: Meal Prep Friendly

 Method

 1. Preheat the oven to 180°c and line your muffin tray with muffin cases.
-I prefer to use a larger muffin pan so they’re a bit bigger and perfect for breakfast.
+I prefer to use a larger muffin pan so they’re a bit bigger for breakfast.

-3. Muffin mix: In a large bowl, combine the wet ingredients; sourdough discard, eggs, olive oil, garlic and Greek yoghurt.
+3. In a large bowl, combine the wet ingredients; sourdough discard, eggs, olive oil, garlic and Greek yoghurt.
 Mix until smooth and combined.

 4. Add the dry ingredients to the bowl; plain flour, baking powder, salt, thyme and rosemary.
 Mix until just combined.